ikcandido/Elastic-Stack-Project/README.md

 - The playbooks are in `filebeat.yml` and `metricbeat.yml`.
 The files are copied to `/etc/filbeat/filebeat.yml` and `/etc/metricbeat/metricbeat.yml`.

 *Which file do you update to make Ansible run the playbook on a specific machine?*
-- `/etc/ansible/hosts` - add the IP of the specific machine you want to run an ansible on.
+- `/etc/ansible/hosts` - Add the IP of the specific machine.
+- The configuration files for filebeat and metricbeat should also be updated to include the specific VM IP address.

 *How do I specify which machine to install the ELK server on versus which to install Filebeat on?*
 - The VM IP's should be separated by [name of server to install on] with the correct VM IP listed below.
 Ex. `[elkservers]`.